siddharth1k/git-project/README.md

 # git-project
-Welcome to my ne project
+Welcome to my new project